MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/sdn-multisite-overview.md

 This article provides an overview of SDN Multisite, including its benefits and current limitations.
 You can use it as a guide to help design your network topology and disaster recovery plan.

-SDN Multisite allows you to expand the capabilities of traditional SDN on Azure Stack HCI clusters deployed at different physical locations or sites.
+SDN Multisite allows you to expand the capabilities of traditional SDN on Azure Stack HCI clusters deployed at different physical locations.
 SDN Multisite enables native Layer 2 and Layer 3 connectivity across different physical locations for virtualized workloads.
+In this article, all references to sites means physical locations.

 For information about how to manage SDN Multisite, see [Manage SDN Multisite for Azure Stack HCI](../manage/manage-sdn-multisite.md).